draeger-lab/refinegems/docs/source/cmd_desc.rst

   refinegems refine direction [MODELPATH]

-Check and - if neccessary - correct the direction of th reactions in a model.
+Check and - if neccessary - correct the direction of the reactions in a model.

 .. code:: bash